Douarnenez: Local culture and events

 Since 1986, Douarnenez has organised maritime festivals every two years.
 These festivals attract all types of traditional sailing, with competitors from the four corners of the earth.
 In 2004, a record year, there were almost 2000 sailing ships, 17,000 sailors, and 30 participating countries.

 Douarnenez also has a full programme of annual festivals and events featuring regattas, local folklore, cinema, carnévale processions, gastronomy, and sports.
 Details are available from the local tourist office.
 Tourism continues to prosper in Douarnenez.
 The 91,400 visitors in 2009 represented an increase of 2.87% since 2005.

 Since the late 20th century, there has been a revival of Breton culture.
 The Bagad de Douarnenez is a Breton music association that performs with bagpipes and other local instruments.
 The Douarnenez film festival is partially inspired by the Breton revival, and specialises in films from minorities.

 Bretons and their culture

 The Breton people migrated to this area from south-west Britain in the 4th to 6th centuries, bringing their language and culture.
 Breton, a Brythonic language, bears great similarities to the Cornish and to Welsh languages of southwest England and Wales.
 Many of the traditional stories and myths also share a Breton-Cornish heritage.
 In the early 21st century, there are few, if any, native speakers of Breton who are not fully bilingual in French, although there were still several hundreds of thousands at the beginning of the 20th century.

 With increasing interest in minorities and their languages in the later 20th century, several Breton-language schools have been established in Finistère.
 In addition, Breton-language radio and TV stations, bookshops, local theatre and music have been founded.
 It is estimated that more than 500,000 people are now fluent in Breton.

-Breton language

-The municipality launched a linguistic plan concerning the Breton language through Ya d'ar brezhoneg on 22 December 2004.
-In 2008, 7.97% of primary-school children attended bilingual schools.